-Earlier this month, the price of a single Bitcoin eclipsed the price of an ounce of gold for the first time ever.
-This news, coupled with the exploding adoption of its underlying technology – blockchain – beyond the financial world, is attracting a new flock of clientele, investors and entrepreneurs to the fledgling cryptocurrency.
-However, Bitcoin’s rapid rise hasn’t only caught the eyes of people looking to profit through legitimate means.
+Back in 2017, the price of a single Bitcoin eclipsed the price of an ounce of gold for the first time ever.
+This news, coupled with the exploding adoption of its underlying technology – blockchain – beyond the financial world, attracted a new flock of clientele, investors and entrepreneurs to the fledgling cryptocurrency.
+However, Bitcoin’s rapid rise hasn’t only caught the eyes of people looking to profit through legitimate means, leading to a new category of Bitcoin scams.

-ZeroFOX reports a new type of financial scam involving Bitcoin that’s actively spreading across social networks.
+One type of financial scam involving Bitcoin has actively spread across social networks.
 We have previously uncovered fraudulent social network campaigns targeting users like bank customers, holiday shoppers and mobile gamers.
 Whether it’s these victims or Bitcoin owners, if it’s one thing we’ve learned about social network scammers, it’s that they succeed by leeching onto the money-driven hype associated with the latest and greatest hallmarks of popular culture.

 Bitcoins are verified through encrypted transactions, which are eternally recorded on a ledger that’s accessible to anybody.
 This ostensibly helps wallet-holders hamper the type of fraud, theft and sensitive data compromise that’s marred other modern payment vehicles like credit cards and online money transfer services.
 But for all its afforded security benefits, this digital gold has introduced a brand new kind of digital criminal ecosystem.